House report: Snyder had role in 'toxic' Commanders culture

 The House committee opened its investigation after the NFL did not release a written report of attorney Beth Wilkinson’s review of the team’s workplace culture in the summer of 2021 that resulted in a $10 million fine.
 That was prompted by several former employees saying they were sexually harassed while working for the team.

-Republicans have said they would immediately drop the case once they take over control of the House early next year.
+Republicans have said they would immediately drop the case once they take control of the House in early 2023.
+Kentucky Republican Rep. James Comer, a ranking member of the House oversight committee, reiterated that desire in a statement Thursday, saying the investigation was meant to “gain cheap headlines and ignore any information that did not align with (Democrats’) predetermined narrative.”

+“As I’ve said from the start, the Oversight Committee is not the appropriate venue for this review and this effort is a misuse of resources,” Comer said.

 Snyder and wife Tanya recently hired Bank of America Securities to explore selling part or all of the team he has owned since 1999.
 The Commanders are worth an estimated $5.6 billion, according to Forbes — a sevenfold increase over the then-record $800 million Snyder paid for the team in 1999.

-Just last month, the team also settled with the state of Maryland, agreeing to return security deposits to former season ticket holders and pay a $250,000 penalty.
+Just last month, the team settled with the state of Maryland, agreeing to return security deposits to former season ticket holders and pay a $250,000 penalty.
+A few days earlier, the District of Columbia sued the Commanders in civil court over what it called a scheme to cheat season-ticket holders out of money.

+AP Sports Writers Stephen Whyno, Rob Maaddi and Erica Hunzinger contributed to this report.

 More AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL